-Quite often new arrays must be created from within extension-module code.
+Quite often, new arrays must be created from within extension-module code.
 Perhaps an output array is needed and you don't want the caller to have to supply it.
 Perhaps only a temporary array is needed to hold an intermediate calculation.
 Whatever the need there are simple ways to get an ndarray object of whatever data-type is needed.
 The most general function for doing this is PyArray_NewFromDescr.
 All array creation functions go through this heavily re-used code.
 Because of its flexibility, it can be somewhat confusing to use.
 As a result, simpler forms exist that are easier to use.
+These forms are part of the PyArray_SimpleNew family of functions, which simplify the interface by providing default values for common use cases.